aleksnyder/aleksnyder.net/content/resume/_index.md

 Full-stack developer responsible for enhancing and maintaining elastic.co.

+* Planned and developed an ETL (Extract, Transform, Load) tool to migrate over 120,000 items from Contentstack to Sanity.
 * Re-engineered the search experience on elastic.co to deliver context-driven results enhanced by AI.
-* Developed a script to migrate over 2,000 Jira tickets, all comments in those tickets, and all referenced assets from those tickets into GitHub.
+* Overhauled and standardized the elastic.co website architecture to use Blue/Green deployments in AWS and transitioned all supporting architecture to use Terraform.
 * Architected and implemented an application framework for introducing potential customers to Elastic pricing structures and the features available in each tier and solution.
-* Improved developer experience by introducing pull requests, coding standards, and Vault.
 * Coordinated with multiple teams to build out new features and improvements for elastic.co.

 **Lead Engineer - Booz Allen Hamilton** (March 2015 - June 2022)